Panaplex Projects

 4 digit info

-This was designed initially around a pair of SP-352 two digit displays but works equally well using a single SP-356 four digit display.
+This was designed originally around a pair of SP-352 two digit displays but works equally well using a single SP-356 four digit display.
+A recent additionis the SP-101 based version featuring 1″ high characters.
+Both versions feature the latest firmware with full web gui.

-Featuring a full four digits it works well as a 24 hour clock.
-A Wemos microcontroller drives a single HV5622 driver which in turn illumintes the required segments to show the time as well as date/temperature and pressure information.
+With a full four digits it works well as a 24 hour clock.
+A Wemos microcontroller drives a single HV5622 driver which in turn illumintes the required segments to show the time as well as date/temperature/humidity and pressure information.

 A completed four digit device based on SP-352 two digit displays or a single SP-356 display.